Loading...

 Plus other distinguished guests.

-Lodestar | Leuven 2023 will be conducted primarily in English.
+Lodestar | Le Corbusier 2024 will be conducted primarily in English (some French and Spanish also spoken)

-Lodestar | Leuven 2023 is an intensive 10-day residency of painting and drawing in the historic city of Leuven, Belgium at the 17th century Irish College in Leuven.
+Lodestar | Le Corbusier 2024 is an intensive 10-day residency of painting and drawing in the Convent de la Tourette near the city of Lyon, France.
+La Tourette was designed by architect Le Corbusier and is designated a World Heritage Site.
 Led by internationally recognised artists and critics from Europe and the US, students will be immersed in making, discussion and reflection combined with critical dialogue, structured around:

 Individual One-on-One Critiques